jashkenas/docco/test/fakes/README.md

 ![Readme.md](images/fluffybunny3.jpg)

 ```
-I am the happy bunny.
+I am a happy bunny.
-I hop, and when I hop,
+I hop high and low,
-I see my master, as he looks at my cage
+I see my friends, as they look at my home
-He smiles, and laughs when I wiggle my ears!
+They smiles and they laugh when I wiggle my ears!
-Wiggle, Wiggle, Wiggle, I go!
+Wiggle, Wiggle, Wiggle, I hear the show!
 My little bunny ears
 Wriggle to and fro.
 ```

 ### Stanza 4
 ```
-I love him, and he loves me, and he
+I love them, they love me,
+that makes me the most happy
-Makes me the happiest bunny I could be.
+bunny I can be.
 ```

 ## Author

+Robb Lovell

-Christopher Howie
+(modified from Christopher Howie)